How Long Does a Wood Deck Last?

 How Proper Cleaning Extends a Deck’s Lifespan

-A proper deck cleaning should take place at least every 12 months, if not every 6 months due to heavy exposure to the elements.
-If your deck consistently experiences intense sunlight, heavy foot traffic, or substantial rain, we highly recommend scheduling more than one cleaning annually.
+Ideally, a comprehensive deck cleaning should take place at least once every 12 months.
+However, if your deck endures heavy exposure to elements such as intense sunlight, frequent foot traffic, or substantial rain, we recommend scheduling more frequent cleanings—perhaps even every six months.

 What’s the Difference Between Sealant Types?

 As we mentioned, sealing wood decks on a regular basis also contributes to a longer lifespan.
-The primary function of any deck sealer is to repel moisture, which significantly reduces the risk of fungal growth and wood rot.
-Sealants also:
+Here are some other benefits:

 However, not all wood sealers are equal in quality.
 There are many sealant products on the market, and we see far too many consumers select the wrong option for their deck.
 Not only should you use a sealant that works well with your deck’s materials, but you should also pick one that is meant for your property’s climate.